Shadow Cabinet of Wales

 In Wales, a shadow cabinet (cabinet cysgodol) is formed from members of the official opposition in the Senedd (Welsh Parliament; Senedd Cymru), the largest party not part of the Welsh Government, to scrutinise ministers in the Welsh Cabinet.
 It is led by the Leader of the Opposition, who typically appoints members of the Senedd (MSs) from their party as shadow ministers with portfolios which mirror ministerial posts in the Cabinet who scrutinise ministers and can propose their own alternative policies.
 Other opposition parties in the Senedd also appoint frontbench teams of spokespeople who perform the same function.
 These are also sometimes styled as "shadow cabinets" by their parties, though unlike the Shadow Cabinet they have no official recognition.
 Since 2021, the Shadow Cabinet has been formed from members of the Welsh Conservatives led by Andrew RT Davies, who have alternated with Plaid Cymru as the official opposition in the Senedd since its establishment as the National Assembly for Wales in 1999.

 The first shadow cabinet of Wales was formed by Plaid Cymru's Dafydd Wigley in 1999.
 Its members were elected to shadow portfolios by members of the Plaid Cymru Group in the National Assembly for Wales.
 In 2000, Plaid Cymru's Ieuan Wyn Jones succeeded Wigley as Leader of the Opposition and formed a new shadow cabinet, this time personally appointing its members; since then, members of the Shadow Cabinet have usually been appointed by the Leader of the Opposition.
 Leaders may reshuffle their shadow cabinet, swapping members' portfolios and appointing new members to the Shadow Cabinet.
 The official opposition can also appoint party staff and spokespeople to the Shadow Cabinet who have no shadow ministerial portfolio.

 The Shadow Cabinet presents itself as an alternative government-in-waiting.
 It is tasked with scrutinising government ministers, and its members are meant to lead the official opposition in challenging members of the Welsh Government and taking them to account.
 As party group spokespeople in the Senedd, shadow ministers are able to speak for their respective party and question their relevant ministerial counterparts at plenary sessions of the Senedd.

-Shadow Cabinet (Conservative)

-In December 2024, Darren Millar succeeded Andrew RT Davies as leader of the Welsh Conservatives Senedd Group and announced his shadow cabinet.
-It underwent a minor re-shuffle in April 2025.
-The Welsh Conservatives form the second-largest group in the Senedd as of 2025, therefore its leader is deemed the leader of the opposition in the Senedd.